-It may not make you wealthy overnight, but it is the best vehicle to increase your net worth is a shorter timeframe.
+It may not make you wealthy overnight, but it is the best vehicle to increase your net worth in a shorter timeframe.

 Buy Low, Buy CASH, Rehab Smart, Sell Fast, or Rent.

 House flipping can net you a significant windfall if you do it correctly.

-If you want to exponentially grow your real estate portfolio and add to your wealth, you can add.
+If you want to grow your real estate portfolio exponentially and add to your wealth, you can add.